 You May Also Enjoy 8 Fun Autumn Activities for Preschoolers

 With football season starting in September, why not toss the ol’ pigskin around in your own yard?

 Crisp fall weather is ideal for having a bonfire.
 Swap stories, warm your hands over the flames, cook some hot dogs – and don’t forget the s’mores!

 Make a list or draw up a treasure map featuring all the items you need to find.
 The autumn is perfect for this, whether you’re searching for different natural objects or you want to hide the treasure under a bunch of leaves!
-We have free downloadable scavenger hunts, including backyard scavenger hunt, out for a walk scavenger hunt, sound scavenger hunt, and how to set up a treasure hunt.
+We have a free downloadable autumn scavenger hunt, just print it off and let the kids loose!

 Take a trip to a campsite for a day or two, or pitch a tent in your own backyard!

 #42.
 Pick Apples or Blackberries